Sivakorn Adulsuttikul

-Sivakorn Adulsuttikul (ศิวกร อดุลสุทธิกุล, born 7 May 1998); also known by his nickname Porsche (ปอร์เช่), is a Thai singer, actor and model.
+Sivakorn Adulsuttikul (ศิวกร อดุลสุทธิกุล, born 7 May 1998); nicknamed Porsche (ปอร์เช่), is a Thai singer, actor and model.
 He was a former member of the trio VRP Kamikaze and Thai boy group Nine by Nine.
 He is the grand champion of the Thai singing competition The Mask Thai Literature.
 He is currently a member of the trio TRINITY.

 Early life and education

 Sivakorn was born on 7 May 1998 in Chonburi Province, Thailand.
-His mother is Jirachutinunt Adulsuttikul and he has a younger brother named Nathanai Adulsuttikul.
+His mother is Utsanunt Jirachutinunt and he has a younger brother named Nathanai Adulsuttikul.

 Sivakorn started dancing when he was around 7–8 years old when his mother enrolled him in a dance school.
 His dance teacher then recommended him to audition for the record label Kamikaze.
 He finished high school on Ramkhamhaeng Advent International School, and graduated from the Thammasat University, Faculty of Liberal Arts with the degree of Bachelor of Arts in International Studies ASEAN-CHINA (IAC) international programme.